 Motorcycle accidents can happen so quickly that determining fault is often more difficult.
 Many would assume the motorcycle driver is usually at fault.
 We see them sometimes driving recklessly, weaving in and out of traffic.
 However, most motorcycle accidents are actually the vehicle driver’s fault.
 Car drivers often do not take extra precautions around motorcyclists, make improper left turns, drive while distracted, and open doors before checking for oncoming traffic.

-A qualified legal expert like Thompson Law’s motorcycle lawyers in Waco have the experience to thoroughly investigate the crash and uncover all the findings a victim might miss trying to go up against the insurance companies alone.
+Our qualified motorcycle accident lawyers in Waco have the experience to thoroughly investigate the crash and uncover all the findings a victim might miss trying to go up against the insurance companies alone.
 Our motorcycle accident lawyers will collect the following:

 Everyone on the road is legally obligated to drive with caution and care.
 Every driver should drive defensively with everyone’s safety in mind.
 After gathering all the vital documentation, your legal team will know the standard of negligence to prove the other party’s role in causing the crash.
-This form of negligence is the easiest to prove and is known as Duty of Care.
+This form of negligence is the easiest to prove and is known as a “duty of care”.

 When someone is the victim of a motorcycle-involved crash, the other party fails to act with their duty of care in mind and violates the rules of the road.
-Those violations of the duty of care include:
+Those violations of the duty of care include, for example: